mikeashi/BrainFucker/LessonsLearned.md

 + Create the File class which is responsible of reading files and providing their contents to the analysers.
 + Create the Token enum which provides a list of tokens representing BF operations.
 + Create the Lexer class which will get all tokens from source files.

+### 09.02.2019
++ Create the SyntaxAnalyzer class which will generate an AST that represent the given tokens.
++ Create the AST class which will represent the Abstract Syntax Tree.
++ Create the ASTNode class which will represent the Abstract Syntax Tree Node.
+### 12.02.2019
++ Create the IO interfaces and default IO classes.